Friday, April 26, 2024

 At the movies, I got used to recognizing not just streets but restaurants.
 All these shiny characters would sit at the same table where I sat.
 The Upper West Side may not have been the hippest place to live but it had a certain cachet, a certain style.
 I loved it.

-I had not been living in New York for many years when I saw The Intern.
+I had not lived in New York for many years when I saw The Intern.
 I had heard about the move to Brooklyn.
 As a matter of fact, I made a business call to the only partially renovated building in Williamsburg in the early 1990s.
 The guy who lived on top of the mostly empty building where he ran his business told me to buy a building.
 What happened to Soho is about to happen to Williamsburg.
 I ignored his advice.
 I missed the boom.
 I have never actually been to the hip Williamsburg.
 For all I know, Williamsburg may have become somewhat passe.
 There might be a more hip Brooklyn neighborhood.
 I wouldn’t be the right person to ask.

 So watching The Intern brought home to me that my time had passed.
 Sometimes, I like to revisit the restaurants I loved in the eighties and nineties when they were the hot spots in town, but my enjoyment is always tinged with a little sadness.
 My favorite restaurant and I are both a hold-over from the past.
 Ironically, it is owned by Robert DeNiro.